 Added by Amber Vignieri on October 14, 2016 at 12:39pm — No Comments

 Do you live in an older home?
 Many of us here at Indow do and so we appreciate the charm but also understand persistent challenges like energy loss.
-Fortunately, you make your home more comfortable when you take steps to save energy with things like air sealing gaps and cracks in your windows,…Continue
+Fortunately, you make your home more comfortable when you take steps to save energy with things like air sealing gaps and cracks in your windows, doors and crawl spaces, improving the insulation in your attic and walls and…Continue

 After receiving a tip from a West Pullman neighbor, Diana Story enrolled in the energy efficiency program made available through the City of Chicago’s Micro Market Recovery Program (MMRP).
 Elevate Energy conducted an assessment of her 55 year-old home and found the typical efficiency needs—airsealing and insulation in the attic, basement, and perimeter walls.
 The assessment also…Continue